Research

 Clinical trials

-The reason the study is limited to individuals with gain-of-function (GoF) variants is because this drug is designed specifically to decrease the overactive signals being sent out by NMDA receptors caused by gain-of-function (GoF) variants.
+The reason the study is limited to individuals with gain-of-function (GoF) variants is because this drug is designed specifically to decrease the overactive signals which are sent out by NMDA receptors if they are affected by gain-of-function (GoF) variants.